tjmoon0104/Tiny-ImageNet-Classifier/README.md

 ## Step.1 Create Baseline Classifier

-We will use pretrained ResNet18 model as our baseline model.
+We will use ResNet18 model as our baseline model.